Benjamin Looi

 So I built WOLE.
 It turns any Android phone into a WOL relay by running a small HTTP server as a foreground service.
 You send it a POST request with a MAC address, it broadcasts the magic packet on the local network, and your machine wakes up.

-That's it.
-That's the whole idea.
+That is the whole idea.

 How it works